Chives are aromatic herbs that are very easy to grow and that often produce large amounts.

 Smart tip about chives

-You can grow chives all winter long in the garden or on a windowsill indoors.
+You can grow them all winter long in the garden or on a windowsill indoors.

 The only concern is to provide as much light as you can, and protect them from freezing.